Written by

 First, let’s consider the positives, especially in relation to your long-term hiring strategy.

-Improves Your Hiring Pipeline
+• Improves Your Hiring Pipeline

 Similarly, an effective program can shorten your time to hire since the interns you’ve been developing have already been vetted and integrated into your company culture.

-Establishes a Cohort of Support
+• Establishes a Cohort of Support

 It could also lead to a cohort of new hires.
 Since many programs coordinate with university calendars, a group of interns typically complete the program around the same time.

 If you determine that several in the group would be the best candidates for open positions, they could form a supportive and collaborative cohort within your organization.
+This means that they are entering your workforce with developed social relationships, which will make the transition into professional life much easier.

-Helps Your Organization Invest in University Relationships
+• Helps Your Organization Invest in University Relationships

 Having an internship also helps your organization invest in relationships with universities, which could become another part of a successful long-term hiring strategy.

-Lowers Labor Costs
+• Lowers Labor Costs

-Helps Aspiring Professionals
+• Helps Aspiring Professionals

 Ultimately, however, the best reason to start an internship program is to help aspiring, early professionals who need a boost at the beginning of their careers.
 Interns can gain valuable experience while building their network.

-Costs of an Internship Program:
+What Are the Costs of an Internship Program?

 By now, you may be wondering why every small business doesn’t hire interns.
 Well, there are a few cons to consider.

-Still Costs Time and Resources in Onboarding
+• Still Costs Time and Resources in Onboarding

 Even though an internship program can be a cost-effective and relatively low-risk hiring strategy, it still costs time and resources to onboard any new employee, and remember, interns are often short-term.
-So, employers are spending a similar amount of time and resources onboarding a temporary intern as a permanent employee.
+So, employers may be spending a similar amount of time and resources onboarding a temporary intern as a permanent employee.

-Requires You to Pay Wages (In Most Circumstances)
+• Requires You to Pay Wages (In Most Circumstances)

 As mentioned before, most interns at for-profit organizations qualify as employees, which means they should be paid.
 So, you’ll need to consider that cost as well.
 Again, we’ll cover that in more depth in a moment.

-Involves Time and Commitment to Training and Performance Management
+• Involves Time and Commitment to Training and Performance Management

 It’s also important to remember that internships are essentially training programs.
 They require the careful attention of HR and direct supervisors, and the necessary recordkeeping and performance management are time-consuming.

-May Lead to Unearned Time-Off Requests
+• May Lead to Unearned Time-Off Requests

 Finally, if you’ve never had experience with an internship program before, it’s easy to forget that most interns are college students and most internships are planned around semesters or summers.
 In other words, you’re likely to be bombarded with time-off requests from temporary employees who may feel entitled to breaks without having earned them.

+Interns are likely young and inexperienced in professional matters like PTO requests.
 That’s just one of the many reasons it’s important to set expectations early and clearly when developing your internship program.

-HR’s Role in Developing Your Internship Program
+What Is HR’s Role in Developing an Internship Program?

 HR’s role in developing and maintaining an internship program will look different from one organization to the next.
 But for the most part, HR can take ownership of your program in the following five ways:

-- Get Buy-In from Leadership
+• Get Buy-In from Leadership

 It’s crucial to get not only leadership’s approval, but also their buy-in—especially if you’re trying to start an internship program at an organization that has never had one.
-Focus on the pros mentioned above—and address the cons as well—demonstrating that you’ve thought through the benefits, the costs, and the details.
+Focus on the pros mentioned above—and address the cons as well—demonstrating that you’ve thought through the benefits, costs, and details.

-Leadership’s support can help get reluctant managers and other employees on board with the program, too. - Structure the Program and Set Expectations
+Leadership’s support can help get reluctant managers and other employees on board with the program, too.

 HR should write a policy that clearly outlines the process and sets expectations for both interns and supervisors.
-Explain how managers may request interns, how interns will be onboarded, how interns and supervisors will check in with each other and with HR, and how interns will be offboarded.
+Explain how managers may request interns, how interns will be onboarded, how interns and supervisors will check in with each other and with HR, and how interns will be offboarded

-It’s also important to clarify which company policies apply to interns—such as data privacy and anti-harassment protections—and which do not—such as PTO. - Balance the Interests of Your Organization and Your Interns
+It’s also important to clarify which company policies apply to interns—such as data privacy and anti-harassment protections—and which do not—such as PTO.

 Since HR is best positioned to oversee how the program is working, you should also take care to balance the interests of your organization and your interns.
 For example, giving an intern a lot of responsibility may seem like an easy way to give them a lot of experience while helping the employer increase productivity.

 But burning out an intern by overwhelming them with responsibility will likely only hurt both parties and undermine your efforts.
-Remember, this is meant to be a learning experience. - Coordinate Onboarding and Offboarding with Supervisors
+Remember, this is meant to be a learning experience.

 Make sure that onboarding includes introductions to the organization and the team the intern will be working with.
-Also, make sure that offboarding includes a debriefing and, if necessary, a progress report to the participating university. - Conduct Regular Check-Ins and Update Policy as Needed
+Also, make sure that offboarding includes a debriefing and, if necessary, a progress report to the participating university.

 You shouldn’t limit check-ins to onboarding and offboarding.
 Instead, establish a regular, recurring schedule of informal check-ins along with any documented progress reports required by your organization or the participating university.